-We have what it takes to put you at the top of the class.
+We have what it takes to put you and your students at the top of the class.

 Sexual Orientation and Gender Identity Resource Guide

 Take a peek at the recommended guide which includes fiction and non-fiction titles for K - 12 students compiled by the Edmonton Public School Board and EPL.